 - Approval from other government entities concerned

-Finally, you’ll need to pay for the license through various approved payment channels – and your business is ready to run.
+Finally, you’ll need to pay for the licence through various approved payment channels – and your business is ready to run.

 Ready to set up your business in Dubai?